johndetora/asciitone/README.md

 ### lfo

-The $lfo controls the modulation of the $filter section's cutoff.
+The $lfo modulates the the selected destination with a constant wave.
+By default, [filter] modulates the $filter's cutoff.
 Note that the effect will be more apparent the more that the cutoff control is lowered.

 ### effects